JTMcDuff/godboundgenerator/README.md

 7. Generate a few minor actors.
 Make this selectable eventually.
 8. Generate a consequence for its destruction. -- Working.
 9. Generate at least one defense.
 Default to one, eventually make this selectable. -- Working

+## Using Godbound Generator (For non-geeks)
+At the moment, this generator can be used in any modern, up-to-date browser.
+Just download the entire repo, and then open the index.html file in a new tab (ctrl+o in Chrome).